Chief Media Correspondent and Host of "Reliable Sources," CNN - Fall '21 Fellow

 In January 2004, while he was a freshman at Towson University in Baltimore, Maryland, Stelter created TV Newser, a blog dedicated to coverage of the television news industry.
 He sold it to Mediabistro.com in July 2004, but continued to edit and write for the blog during the next three years until he graduated with a bachelor's degree in Mass Communications with a concentration in Journalism.
 He is on the board of Baltimore Student Media, a nonprofit that publishes Towson's independent student newspaper, The Towerlight.

-Brian's discussion group topic is Press and Propaganda: Real News, Fake News And Everything In Between.
+Brian's discussion group topic was Press and Propaganda: Real News, Fake News And Everything In Between.